AnyChart/docs.anychart.com/Common_Settings/Sharing.md

 chart.shareWithPinterest("Sharing with Pinterest", "This is a sample of an Area Chart created with AnyChart");
 ```

-{sample}CS\_Sharing\_06{sample}
+{sample}CS\_Sharing\_\_06{sample}

 It is also possible to adjust the settings of an object.

-## Export settings
+## Defaults

-There are several methods responsible for export settings.
-Those methods usage allows not to define the parameters of the sharing methods and to define some parameters more.
-It is also possible to set them as an object.
+There are anychart.export.* methods responsible for export settings.
+Those methods usage is basically setting the defaults which can be set once for all sharing cases.
+The methods allow setting the defaults as parameters or as an object.

 ### Facebook